quyennguyen2201/quyennguyen2201.github.io/_pages/talks.md

 -  Extreme seas, climate change and banking stability: A bottom-up temporospatial stress test in the context of domestic real estate.
 Presentation to: GNS Science Seminar Series  (Dunedin & Online, July 2024)
 -  Extreme seas, climate change and banking stability: A bottom-up temporospatial stress test in the context of domestic real estate.
 In: Griffith Sustainable Finance Symposium (Online, August 2024)
 -  Extreme seas, climate change and banking stability: A bottom-up temporospatial stress test in the context of domestic real estate.
 In: GREEN FINANCE RESEARCH ADVANCES (Banque de France, Paris & Online, August 2024)
 -  Extreme seas, climate change and banking stability: A bottom-up temporospatial stress test in the context of domestic real estate.
-In: The Climate and Energy Finance Group (CEF Group) Sustainable Finance and Accounting Symposium (University of Otago, Queenstown, November 2024)
+In: The Climate and Energy Finance Group (CEF Group) Sustainable Finance and Accounting Symposium (University of Otago, Queenstown, November 2024)  — **CFA Society Paper in Sustainable Finance**

 ### **2025**
 -   Pricing climate change-related flooding hazards in the Aotearoa New Zealand real estate market.
 Presentation to: LPG Seminar, Manaaki Whenua (Online, 27 March 2025)